 The Volvo Group conducts a variety of professional training programs in emerging and established markets worldwide.
 We focus on vocational training for technicians, mechanics, drivers, operators and factory workers that equips them with the right skills for roles in the transport and construction industries.

 In many countries, the transport and construction industries face a shortage of people with the right competencies.
 Our vocational training programs facilitate employment opportunities within the local community, while securing the long-term development of our business.

 Iron Women is a heavy-duty truck driving school for women, sponsored by Volvo Group.
 The aim of the Volvo Group training program is to enhance the capacity of professional drivers and to improve road safety.
 Volvo Group is committed to educating women to qualify as heavy-duty commercial truck drivers.
-Women are severely underrepresented in the transport-industry, this Volvo Group training initiative will help increase the number of skilled women drivers.
-The aim of the program is to enhance the capacity of professional drivers and to enable them to contribute to their future employers’ fleet productivity, safety, profitability and efficiency.
+Women are severely underrepresented in the transport-industry, this Volvo Group vocational training initiative will help increase the number of skilled women drivers.
+The aim of the vocational training program is to enhance the capacity of professional drivers and to enable them to contribute to their future employers’ fleet productivity, safety, profitability, and efficiency.

 Gothenburg Technical College is a collaboration between private and public entities.
 The school is owned by Volvo Group, Volvo Cars, and the city of Gothenburg.
 The education and training programs are designed according to the anticipation of future skills needed in the labor market, which offers students the most opportunities to both school and career choices after finishing high school.